 Please read on to find out about both and then please fill out the contact form below if you are interested in booking a baptism or thanksgiving service.

-These are now removed though face masks are still encouraged though not compulsory.
+These are now removed though face masks are currently compulsory unless exempt except for children.

 BOOKING BAPTISMS (also known as "Christening")